wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - In the course of the battle, Tullus speaks mechanically, making threatening declarations such as “You can’t stop what’s coming.”
 A character who succeeds on a DC 12 Wisdom (Insight) check can tell the dean doesn’t seem like herself.

 `encounter: 4: Spirit Statue Mascot`
+`encounter: 1: Lorehold Professor of Order`

 - **Reaching Tullus**.
 A character who tries to reason with Dean Tullus and succeeds on a DC 14 Charisma (Persuasion) check causes the dean to hesitate.
 This doesn’t affect her action on any given round, but if characters succeed on making these checks on three different rounds, Tullus clutches her head and screams “No!”
 She then falls unconscious.
 - **Oriq Orb**.
 Throughout the battle, Tullus clutches the green orb.
 The wicked Oriq bloodmage Malakar Draksang controls her through this device, but separating her from the orb doesn’t break his control.
 When Tullus is defeated or rendered unconscious, the orb slips from her hand.
 - **Treasure**.
 On the worktables lie five nonmagical historical relics from Dean Tullus’s and Dean Plargg’s ongoing research.
 These dusty objects — mostly mundane stone or jade vessels — are each worth 100 gp.
-Additionally, a character who spends 10 minutes searching the library and succeeds on a DC 16 Intelligence (Investigation) check discovers a Lorehold primer.
+Additionally, a character who spends 10 minutes searching the library and succeeds on a DC 16 Intelligence (Investigation) check discovers a [[Lorehold primer]].

 ###### Aftermath
  - [ ]